 8. Responsible Business Conduct

 There is a general awareness of corporate social responsibility among both producers and consumers.
 The GoBF requires mining companies to invest in social infrastructure, such as health centers and schools, and other projects to benefit the local populations in the areas of their mining operations.
+To this end, the 2015 mining code stipulated the establishment of the Mining Fund for Local Development (FMDL).
+FMDL is a mechanism to decentralize national resources wealth.
+To fund the FMDL, the GOBF contributes 20% of the royalties it collects and the mining firms contribute about 1% of their gross revenues.
+FMDL entered into force in 2019 and has since distributed about US$ 129 million to 351 communes nationwide.
 A common practice for many companies is to provide food supplies, typically rice or millet, to their workers often at the end of the year.
 Larger private businesses, such as civil engineering firms, sponsor sport events like the Tour du Faso and donate sporting equipment to disadvantaged communities.
 SOEs such as SONABHY and LONAB frequently undertake social projects.

-Transparency International’s 2019 Corruption Perceptions Index indicates that Burkina Faso ranks 85 out of 180 countries.
+Transparency International’s 2021 Corruption Perceptions Index indicates that Burkina Faso ranks 78 out of 180 countries.
+Nearly 82 percent of Burkinabe believe corruption is frequent or very frequent in their country, according to a report released November 2021by the National Network for Anti-corruption Fight (REN-LAC).
+The percentage of people who thought corruption was frequent or very frequent (82%) has risen steadily since 2019 (76%) and 2018 (67%).
+The Burkinabe public also believe that the fight against corruption is going in the wrong direction.
+The report also ranks the most corrupt public services as perceived by the public as (1) municipal police, (2) national police, (3) customs, (4) General-Directorate for Road and Maritime Transports (DGTTM), and (5) gendarmerie.
 The State Supreme Audit Authority (ASCE-LC) is the leading government anti-corruption body that publishes an annual report documenting financial irregularities, embezzlement, and improper use of public funds in various ministries, government agencies, and state-run companies.
-In 2018, the ASCE-LC opened at least two high profile corruption investigations against the Ministers of Defense and Infrastructure, still under review.
-The Burkinabe government continues to grant access within its own ministries to the non-governmental watchdog National Network to Fight against Corruption (REN-LAC) that examines the management of private and public-sector entities and publishes annual reports on corruption levels within the country.
+In 2018, the ASCE-LC opened at least two high profile corruption investigations against the Ministers of Defense and Infrastructure.
+The minister of defense was jailed under corruption charges and provisionally released due to health conditions.
+The Burkinabe government continues to grant access within its own ministries to the non-governmental watchdog REN-LAC, which examines the management of private and public-sector entities and publishes annual reports on corruption levels within the country.

 The Autorité de Régulation de la Commande Publique (ARCOP), established in July 2008, is the regulatory oversight body that ensures fairness in the procurement process by monitoring the execution of all government contracts.
 ARCOP may impose sanctions, initiate lawsuits, and publish the names of fraudulent or delinquent businesses.
 It also educates communities benefiting from public investment monies to take a more active part in monitoring contractors.
 ARCOP works with the media to strengthen journalists’ capacity to investigate suspected fraud cases.
 Since 2012, the media has noticeably increased its coverage of high-profile corruption cases.

-The Reseau National de Lutte Contre la Corruption (REN-LAC) publishes an annual report on the state of corruption in the country, and has established a wide range of anti-corruption initiatives and tools.
+The Reseau National de Lutte Contre la Corruption (REN-LAC)’s annual state of corruption report has led to a wide range of anti-corruption initiatives and tools.
 REN-LAC has a 24-hour hotline that allows it to gather information on alleged corrupt practices anonymously reported by citizens.
 African Parliamentarians’ Network against Corruption also has a local chapter in Burkina Faso and cooperates with REN-LAC.
+To put an end to tax fraud, the government passed into law Article 17 of the November 21, 2013, Law No. 037-2013/AN of the 2014 Budget Law, which called for standardized invoices (Facture Normalisée) in commercial transactions.
+The Burkina Faso Chamber of Commerce will help facilitate its implementations.
+This provision however only became operational in early 2022.

 As a member of the West African Economic and Monetary Union (WAEMU), Burkina Faso has agreed to enforce a regional law against money laundering and has issued a national law against money laundering and financial crimes.